 Followers are diverse and global — journalists, programmers, curators, filmmakers, scholars, actors, and more.

 Conversations have been provocative and insightful, some of them going viral.
 Partnerships are developing.

 TIFF International Programmer, Nataleah Hunter-Young, on how she believes Akoroko can have an impact on the African cinema landscape.

-Tanzanian American filmmaker Ekwa Msangi, whose feature debut FAREWELL AMOR was selected by @Criterion — rare for a debut — contextualizes the space Akoroko is entering, and its potential impact.
+Tanzanian American filmmaker Ekwa Msangi, whose feature debut FAREWELL AMOR was selected by Criterion Collection — rare for a debut — contextualizes the space Akoroko is entering, and its potential impact.